Annapurna Base Camp Vs Everest Base Camp Trek

 1. Best Time to Visit

-The climatic condition of both regions is particularly good with bright and warm days and no possible rain.
-View of blooming rhododendrons flowers can be seen as soon as you get past the 2500 meters mark, on both trails.
-Everest could be a bit crowded in May as this is a peak expedition season and some fascinating events could be observed at the moment.
+The best time to visit both the trails to Annapurna and Everest Base camps is during Autumn (Sep – Nov) and Spring (Mar-May).
+The climatic conditions of both regions are particularly good with bright and warm days and no possible rain.
+A view of blooming rhododendron flowers can be seen as soon as you get past the 2500-meter mark, on both trails.

+Everest could be a bit crowded in May as this is a peak expedition season, and some fascinating events could be observed at the moment.
 This month also marks the remembrances of the first ascent of Mount Everest in 1953 by Tenzing Norgay and Edmund Hillary.
 Thus, a time for celebration!

 2. Days Required

-Everest base camp trek can also be around 14 to 21 days depending based upon your customization (add an extra day in Namche or if you choose multicountry packages combined with Tibet or Bhutan).
+The trek to Annapurna base camp is typically 14 days to and from Kathmandu in general.
+Everest Base Camp trek can also be around 14 to 21 days, depending based upon your customization (add an extra day in Namche or if you choose multicountry packages combined with Tibet or Bhutan).

-Some other factors that determine the length of your trek are side trips, rest days, refreshing time in Kathmandu and Pokhara, before or after the trek.
+Some other factors that determine the length of your trek are side trips, rest days, and refreshing time in Kathmandu and Pokhara, before or after the trek.

 Himalayan Trekkers has a wide range of packages if you would like to extend your trip one step further.
-Check out our Everest Base Camp Trek with Tibet tour as well as Everest Base Camp with Bhutan Tour.
+Check out our Everest Base Camp Trek with Tibet tour as well as the Everest Base Camp with Bhutan Tour.

 3. Trek Starting Points